bruceharrison1984/terraform-artillery/readme.md

 - `terraform-artillery deploy help`
 - etc...

+### Scenarios
+- Scenarios are defined exactly the same way as Artillery scenarios
+- YML or JSON formats are both acceptable
+- Incorrect templates will cause the entire job to fail

 ## ToDo
 - Results should be placed in a container
   - S3 bucket
   - DynamoDB table
-- Allow multiple scenarios to be specified
-  - Allow an entire directory of scenarios to be executed in one session
 - Publish as an NPM module
+- Error handling of incorrectly structured templates
+- Only add necessary node_modules to the deployed lambda
+  - Decrease filesize
+  - Speed-up deployment and execution time

 ## License
 - Apache 2.0